-(9) The University Council and senior management have responsibility for fraud and corruption control at the University.

-(10) The Fraud and Corruption Control Framework (Framework) includes an on-going system of training, regular risk assessment and reporting to ensure senior management and Council regularly review exposure to fraud risk.

-(11) The Framework identifies potential risks and sources of fraud and corruption within the University.

-(12) The audit program undertakes regular internal and external audits of control systems and practices for detecting and dealing with fraud and corrupt conduct.
-This includes undertaking risk assessments and compliance reporting.

-(13) The Framework is endorsed by the Audit, Risk and Compliance Committee.
-The Framework includes this fraud and corruption control policy along with the following documents which detail how fraud may be reported:

-- a.
-Charles Darwin University and Union Enterprise Agreement 2022;

-- b.
-Charles Darwin University Student Conduct By Laws;

-- c.
-Code of Conduct Employees;

-- d.
-Code of Conduct Students:

-- e.
-Conflicts of Interest Policy;

-- f.
-Conflicts of Interest Procedure;

-- g.
-Gifts and Benefits Policy;

-- h.
-Responsible Conduct of Research Policy;

-- i.
-Responsible Conduct of Research Procedure; and

-- j.
+- (11) The University Council and senior management have responsibility for fraud and corruption control within the University.
+They must also strive to create and support, through their own actions, a positive workplace culture that promotes integrity, respect and excellence. - (12) The Fraud and Corruption Control Framework (Framework) includes an on-going system of training, regular risk assessment and reporting to ensure senior management and University Council regularly review exposure to fraud risk. - (13) The Framework identifies potential risks and sources of fraud and corruption within the University. - (14) The audit program undertakes regular internal and external audits of control systems and practices for detecting and dealing with fraud and corrupt conduct.
+This includes undertaking risk assessments and compliance reporting. - (15) The Framework is endorsed by the Audit, Risk and Compliance Committee.
+The Framework includes this fraud and corruption control policy along with the following documents which detail how fraud may be reported: - a.
+Charles Darwin University and Union Enterprise Agreement 2025; - b.
+Charles Darwin University Student Conduct By Laws; - c.
+Code of Conduct Employees; - d.
+Code of Conduct Students: - e.
+Conflicts of Interest Policy; - f.
+Conflicts of Interest Procedure; - g.
+Gifts and Benefits Policy; - h.
+Responsible Conduct of Research Policy; - i.
+Responsible Conduct of Research Procedure; and - j.
 Whistleblower Reporting (Improper Conduct) Procedure.